forests cold southern nutrient waters

 Habitat

-Grows in the cold, nutrient-rich waters of New Zealand's southern coasts, from Cook Strait down to Stewart Island and the subantarctic islands.
-Forms dense, towering forests in sheltered coves and along rocky coastlines, where the water is clear and the currents bring a steady supply of nutrients.
-A creature of the cold, the deep, the places where the sunlight still reaches but the surface is far above.
-The redwood of the sea.
+Grows in cold, nutrient-rich waters of southern coasts from Cook Strait to Stewart Island and subantarctic islands.
+Forms dense forests in sheltered coves and along rocky coastlines where water is clear.

 Range

-Found in cold, nutrient-rich waters of the South Island, Stewart Island, and the Chatham Islands.
-Most common on southern and western coastlines where water is cold and currents bring nutrients.
+Found in cold, nutrient-rich waters of South Island, Stewart Island, and Chatham Islands.
+Most common on southern and western coastlines.
 Also found in California, South America, South Africa, and Australia.

 Endemism